Table of Contents

 • The Planners' Fear:

 Planners were terrified of being "stuck" with a bad generation.
-They worried that fixing a hallucinated Material Request or Documents Review (especially a hallucinated work plan within the Documents Review) would take longer than writing one from scratch, negatively impacting their performance metrics.
+They worried that fixing a hallucinated Material Request or Documents Review would take longer than writing one from scratch, negatively impacting their performance metrics.

 • Management Pressure: